mrlonis/maven-spotless-hooks/README.md

 </project>
 ```

-Then, anytime any develop runs any command in Maven that targets the `install` goal as part of its build lifecycle, the `git-build-hook-maven-plugin` will install the `pre-commit` and `post-commit` hooks into the `.git/hooks/` directory.
-This will allow you to run the `spotless` formatter and pre-commit hooks automatically when you commit your code.
+Then, anytime any developer runs any commands in Maven that target the `install` goal as part of its build lifecycle, the `git-build-hook-maven-plugin` will install the `pre-commit` and `post-commit` hooks into the `.git/hooks/` directory.
+This will allow you to run the `spotless` formatter and `pre-commit` hooks automatically when you commit your code.

 #### Manual Hook Installation